joplin/plugin-yesyoukan/README.md

 When you delete this card, the associated note will also be deleted.

+## Tag support

+To associate tags with a card, follow these steps:

+- First [create a note from the card](#creating-a-note-from-a-card) if not alread done
+- Double-click on the card to open the note
+- Associate some tags with the note

+Now if you open the Kanban board again, the tags will appear on the card.

+## Due date support

+To associate a due date with a card, follow these steps:

+- First [create a note from the card](#creating-a-note-from-a-card) if not alread done
+- Double-click on the card to open the note
+- Convert the note to a to-do
+- Associate an alarm with the to-do

+Now if you open the Kanban board again, the card will diplay the due date and time.
+If the to-do has been completed, the due date will be crossed out.
+If the due date has expired, a warning sign will be displayed.

+## Adding colours to cards and stacks

+Cards and stacks can have a colour associated with them.
+To assign the colour, click on the kebab button **⋮** for the card or stack, and select the colour.
+Note that the colours are predefined so that they look bright enough on a light theme, and dark enough on a dark theme.

 ## Credits

 - Kanban icon created by [Muhammad_Usman](https://www.flaticon.com/authors/muhammad-usman)